Rokuginn/FED_S10270642J_S10267318G_assignment2/README.md

 - **Reusable Classes**: Modular classes in HTML and CSS make the code easy to maintain and scale.

 ### API and Database
-- **ChatBot Integration**: OpenAI API powers the chatbot for product recommendations and assistance.
+- **ChatBot Integration**: Gemini API powers the chatbot for product recommendations and assistance.
 - **MongoDB**: Robust database management for storing user data, images, and transactions.

 ---